iClassEngine/ice-analytics/README.md

 ## Compatibility

-Analytics requires iClassEngine 1.0.3 and PHP 5+, and is MSM-compatible.
+Analytics requires iClassEngine 1.0.3 and PHP 5+.
 IIS servers need to have OpenSSL enabled as well.

 ## Credits